-Kami uses a dual-saving system, with both an internal Kami cloud sync and a Google Drive sync (we are a Google partner).
+Kami uses a dual-saving system, consisting of an internal Kami cloud sync and a Google Drive sync (we are a Google partner).

-Kami is a cloud based service.
-That means that we do not save the files, instead we save the file's annotations.
-When you open a file in Kami, we are able to "remember" the characteristics of the file.
-When you re-open the file, we recognize the file's "blueprint" (if it is the exact same), and the file's annotations are loaded based on recognizing the file.
+As a cloud based service, we save a file's annotations, but not the files themselves.
+When you open a file in Kami, we remember the characteristics of the file.
+When you re-open the file, we recognize the file and the file's annotations are loaded based on correctly identifying the file.

-Note: The only exception to not uploading the actual file is when you use the Sharing feature from within Kami.
+Note: Using the Share Document button is the only exception to our not uploading the file rule.
 You can remove the upload at any time by clicking the Sharing button and selecting "Remove upload" at the bottom.

 The Kami cloud sync is almost instantaneous.
-You may notice the icon in the screenshot below, which means that your annotations have been saved to the Kami cloud sync.
-Please not that this does not mean the annotations have been saved back to Drive.
+The screenshot below shows you when your annotations have been saved to the Kami cloud sync.

 If you are working offline, you will instead see this icon: